 It can also loosen muscles and ligaments which have tensed up due to pain or lack of use.

-Depending on the severity of your dog's arthritis, and his prognosis, your veterinarian may recommend certain medications.
+Depending on the severity of your dog's arthritis, and his prognosis, your veterinarian may recommend or prescribe certain medications.

 Like all drugs, these all have side-effects and contra-indications, but for a dog who is in pain (and who hasn't managed to find relief from other options) they're often necessary... and can be a blessing.